I will not be running again... But man oh man, ISD needs a lot of help!

 Please view the candidate forum to see what candidates have to say about important issues.

-I will face challenging problems with honesty, creativity, kindness, transparency to the community, and researched solutions.
-I am not entering this campaign to be safe, nor politic, nor popular.
-I have no fear of ‘ruffling people’s feathers’ as I sweat for reform and needed change.
-The status quo is not working for so many of our students and, WE CAN DO BETTER.
+I will continue to face challenging problems with honesty, creativity, kindness, transparency to the community, and researched solutions.
+I The status quo is not working for so many of our students and, WE CAN DO BETTER.

 With great trepidation and excitement, I announce my candidacy to run for ISD School Board Director Seat #5.